This post is also available in:

 07:00 Work begins

-Drivers will inspect the taxis so the customers can ride securely and safely.
+Drivers will inspect the taxis so the customers can ride safely and comfortably.
 The built-in navigation systems available in all taxis also need to be tested.
 The office shares any notices or important information and then the drivers are ready to take to the roads.

 10:00 Driving starts